-The Town's elected and appointed officials considered many factors when adopting the fiscal-year 2014-2015 budget and corresponding tax rates.
-Town officials confronted a number of challenges while formulating the budget, including, but not limited to, the annual uncertainty with regard to labor agreements and higher medical benefit costs, and increased contributions to the capital project fund.
-In developing the budget, Town officials acknowledged that property owners continue to endure their own economic constraints and job insecurities associated with the slow recovery.
-Faced with these challenges, officials sought to minimize the increase the Town's tax requirements while acknowledging that the demand for many municipal services remains.
+The Town's elected and appointed officials considered many factors when adopting the fiscal-year 2016-2017 budget and corresponding tax rates.
+Cognizant of the severe fiscal challenges at the state capital, the Board of Finance dialed back their estimates for state aid.
+Branford believes this will serve us well in FY 2018 as the state budgetary pressures persist.
+Town officials also acknowledged that many property owners continue grapple with their own economic constraints and job insecurities.
+Faced with these challenges, officials sought to minimize the increase the Town's tax requirements while acknowledging that the demand for many municipal services will continue.
 In developing the budget, the Town established the following budget guidelines that provided the rationale for many of the budgetary decisions: maintain the current level of existing services while refraining from adding new programs; fund current and future liabilities; preserve the undesignated fund balance; continue to invest in new vehicles and equipment to ensure continued service delivery; preserve the Town's investment in its properties and buildings; and to continue to fund many capital items on a pay-as-you-go basis so as to limit the amount of outstanding debt.

-As a result of these efforts and adherence to the above guidelines, the Town adopted a General Fund budget of \$102,401,697 for 2014-2015, which represents an increase of \$2,409 thousand or 2.4% as compared to the 2013-2014 amended budget.
-Increased property taxes of approximately \$2.96 million combined with a \$2.8 million appropriation from fund balance will supplement nontax revenues.
+As a result of these efforts and adherence to the above guidelines, the Town adopted a General Fund budget of \$105,891,217 for 2016-2017, which represents an increase of \$459,490 or 0.4% as compared to the 2015-2016 amended budget.
+Increased property taxes of approximately \$1.8 million combined with a \$2.8 million appropriation from fund balance will supplement nontax revenues.